prometheus-community/helm-charts/charts/prometheus-kafka-exporter/README.md

 # prometheus-kafka-exporter

-A Prometheus exporter for [Apacher Kafka](https://kafka.apache.org/) metrics.
+A Prometheus exporter for [Apache Kafka](https://kafka.apache.org/) metrics.

 This chart bootstraps a [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.